sensorium-competition/experanto/docs/source/index.rst

-**experanto**
+**Experanto**
 ======================================

-**experanto** is a Python package to interpolate recordings and stimuli of neuroscience experiments.
+**Experanto** is a Python package designed for interpolating recordings and stimuli in neuroscience experiments.
+It enables users to load single or multiple experiments and create efficient dataloaders for machine learning applications.

-Issues with the package can be submited at our GitHub Issues page `<https://github.com/sensorium-competition/experanto/issues>`_.
+Issues with the package can be submited at our `GitHub Issues page <https://github.com/sensorium-competition/experanto/issues>`_.

 ------------